Governor: Philippines

 In the Philippines, the title Governor (Gobernador or Punong Lalawigan in Filipino) refers to the highest-ranking executive of a province.
 The governor is elected by a direct vote from the people and has a fixed term of three years.
 A governor can serve only up to a maximum of three consecutive terms.
 He may however be suspended by either the ombudsman or the president, through the secretary of the interior and local government.
 He may be removed by the president if found guilty of an administrative case or a criminal act during his tenure.
 He may be subjected to a recall vote, but unlike a referendum, the voters elect the governor of their choice.
 In case of death, disability, resignation, forced removal, or suspension, the vice governor, elected separately in the same election for governor, succeeds as governor, or acting governor, as the case may be.

 During both the Spanish and American colonial periods, as well as during the Japanese occupation of World War II, the chief executive of the Philippines was the governor-general of the Philippines.

 The highest ranking executive of the Autonomous Region in Muslim Mindanao was called regional governor.
-The regional governor is elected every three years, separately from a regional vice governor who replaces the regional governor.
-Bangsamoro, its replacement, has the wa'lī (Arabic for "governor") as its head of the region, and is elected by parliament for a six-year term.
+The regional governor is elected every three years, separately from a regional vice governor who replaces the regional governor if the latter vacates the position.
+Bangsamoro, its replacement, has the wa'lī (Arabic for "governor") as its head of the region and is elected by parliament for a six-year term.